 Time period Coverage Data requirements/ calculation Data sources Last completed fiscal year.
 CG.
-Evidence of expenditure not recorded in ex post Information from the MoF, central bank, SAI, and others about government bank accounts that are not managed by the Treasury. government financial reports.The total of such expenditure to be • Financial records of ministries and extrabudgetary units not reported in central government financial reports (e.g., bookkeeping and/or petty cash records, invoices, bank statements, etc.). calculated as a percentage of total BCG expenditure.
-(Note: Assessors will have to identify the operations/ accounts before they can collect records on them.)
+Evidence of expenditure not recorded in ex post Information from the MoF, central bank, SAI, and others about government bank accounts that are not managed by the Treasury. government financial reports.The total of such • Financial records of ministries and extrabudgetary units not reported in central government financial reports (e.g., bookkeeping and/or petty cash records, expenditure to be calculated as a percentage of total invoices, bank statements, etc.).
+(Note: Assessors will have to identify the operations/ BCG expenditure. accounts before they can collect records on them.)